syncfusion-content/maui-docs/MAUI/LinearGauge/scale.md

 ## Apply solid color

-The below code snippet sets solid colors to the axis track.
+The following code sample sets solid colors to the gauge track.

 {% tabs %}